Colbert Invents a Funny Kim Jong Un Conspiracy Theory (Video)

 “That’s not just true,” Colbert continued.
 “Or is it?
 It’s not.
 But it could be.
 He’s probably fine.”

 Watch the whole opening monologue above right now.
-The Kim Jong Un bit kicks in at the 8:30 minute-mark.
+The Kim Jong Un bit kicks in at the 8:30 mark.

 2020 Presidential Contenders: Who's Still Challenging Donald Trump and Who's Dropped Out (Photos)